 ARN-YITSKHOK GRODZENSKI (October 19, 1891-1941)

 In 1921 he returned to Vilna and published stories and articles in the local Yiddish newspapers Vilner tog (Vilna day) and Di tsayt (The times), and from to time in Haynt (Today) and Literarishe bleter (Literary leaves) in Warsaw.
-In 1923 he published his novel Lebn (Life) (Vilna: Farlag fun literatn- un zhurnalistn-fareyn), 122 pp., with a critical preface by Moyshe Shalit—this would be his most popular and significant work.
-It was a subtle, philosophical, meditative, eerily calm, psychological study, in which the writer in an artistic manner sublimated his own sufferings and transforms them into a source of creative strength.
-In the same year, his Muterlekhe gefiln, lebnsshpil in fir bilder (Motherly feelings, a play from life in four scenes) (Vilna, 1923), 48 pp., appeared.
+That same year Perets Markish compiled a collection of Grodzenski’s poetry into an anthology entitled Trep (Stairs) (Ekaterinoslav: Kultur-lige), 68 pp. In 1923 he published his novel Lebn (Life) (Vilna: Farlag fun literatn- un zhurnalistn-farayn), 122 pp., with a critical preface by Moyshe Shalit—this would be his most popular and significant work.
+It was a subtle, philosophical, meditative, eerily calm, psychological study, in which the writer in an artistic manner sublimated his own sufferings and transformed them into a source of creative strength.
 In 1924 he began to publish the afternoon newspaper Der ovnt-kuryer (The evening courier), and he edited it until WWII broke out.
-A lively and none too serious publication, it quickly reached a printing of 4,5000-5,000 copies, an extremely high number for Vilna where the ordinary printing in the Yiddish daily until then would never exceed 1,000-1,200.
-In those years, he published the following translations in book form: Jack London’s novel Martin iden (Martin Eden) (Warsaw, 1924), 285 pp.; Maxim Gorky’s novel Foma gordeyev (Foma Gordeev), with a reprinted, critical appreciation by Pyotr Kogan (Vilna, 1931), 479 pp.; Władysław Kochanowski’s Geshikhte fun a gasn-froy (Story of a street gal) (Vilna, 1933).
-In 1934 a collection of his own stories appeared, entitled In a yidishn dorf (In a Jewish village), depictions of life in a Jewish rural colony in southern Russia in the first years of the revolution.
-In 1939 he edited and published Vilner almanakh (Vilna almanac), 366 and 48 pp. This would be his last literary work.
-In January-February 1939, he served two weeks in the famous Lukishker Prison in Vilna for an article concerning the anti-Jewish student unrest in Poland in November 1936.
-When the Germans entered Vilna, he and his wife and children were placed in the Vilna ghetto.
-According to the description of Sh.
-Katsherginski in Khurbn vilne (The Holocaust in Vilna), Grodzenski’s end came quickly: “In the bloody chaos, 1941, he attempted to hide until the murderers actually seized him.
-He resisted and cried out: ‘You won’t take me alive!’
-They beat him, dragged him out of his home, and threw him in a vehicle which drove to the Ponar the old and sick who could not make it by foot.
-Shortly afterward his wife, a dentist, was killed with two children.”
+A lively and none too serious publication, it quickly reached a printing of 4,500-5,000 copies, an extremely high number for Vilna where the ordinary printing in a Yiddish daily until then would never exceed 1,000-1,200.

 Sources: Zalmen Reyzen, Leksikon, vol. 1; Shmuel Niger, in Tsukunft (New York) (February 1924; January 1927); Sh.
 Katsherginski, Khurbn vilne (New York, 1947), p.
 186; Katsherginski, Tsvishn hamer un serp (Between hammer and sickle) (Paris, 1949), p.
-23; Katsherginski, in Forverts (New York) (August 14, 1949); H. Abramovitsh, in Unzer shtime (Paris) (July 13-16, 1951); D. Charney (Tsharni), Vilne (Vilna) (Buenos Aires, 1951), pp. 244-45; Charney, A litvak in poyln (A Lithuanian in Poland) (New York, 1955), pp. 14, 19, 20.
+23; Katsherginski, in Forverts (New York) (August 14, 1949); H. Abramovitsh, in Unzer shtime (Paris) (July 13-16, 1951); D. Charney (Tsharni), Vilne (Vilna) (Buenos Aires, 1951), pp. 244-45; Charney, Litvak in poyln (A Lithuanian in Poland) (New York, 1955), pp. 14, 19, 20.